Updated: Jun 10

 Maybe those walks were good for her, I never considered that

 Her tummy was growing larger, because she was now in pup.

 Then one afternoon, I heard Noddy’s nephew, it made my ears perk up.

-Nell had had some puppies, he said out loud, “thank god Noddy is in heaven”
+Over our fence, he said out loud, “thank god Noddy is in heaven”

 Because I know what he would say and that is Bloody Kevin.”

-The kids and I raced next door and saw that Nell had had a litter.
+The Kids and I raced next door and saw that Nell had had a litter.

 Six gorgeous little puppies - to me they could not be any cuter.

 Five of them were Border Collies, they looked just like their mum.